Key Information

 Four elective taught modules are designed to provide an in-depth introduction to cutting-edge physics ideas in theoretical, computational, and experimental physics.
 The material is introduced in weekly lectures and followed up with tutorials, seminars, workshops, laboratories, and group research.

-An extended individual research project feeds into the 'Student as Producer' ethos of the School of Mathematics and Physics.
+An extended individual research project feeds into the 'Student as Producer' ethos of the School of Engineering and Physical Sciences.
 The project begins in the second term.
 Students can co-design the project with two supervisors (one of which could be from industry or from an external institution) to fit with your ambitions for the future.

 In the Personal and Professional Development module students will have regular meetings with a mentor to discuss their progress, develop and explore their skills and qualifications, and research specialised topics to equip them for employment in their chosen area.